Science communication – what I’ve learned

 Science is not scary

-As a film and media specialist, having only taken science to year 13 level, I approached my early interviews with some fear.
-I was worried that I would be confounded by the complexity of the research our scientists were involved in.
+As a film and media specialist, having only taken science to year 13 level, I approached my early interviews with some intrepidation.
+I worried that I'd be confounded by the complexity of the research our scientists were involved in.
 My colleagues assured me that I was an important ‘translator’.
 If I could work with the experts to understand their work, then we could be assured a 14-year-old could too – a comment that calmed me somewhat and then caused all kinds of new neuroses when I reflected on it later.

 What I’ve learned is to fear nothing – that everything can be understood with curiosity and an enthusiastic expert.
-The passion, desire to communicate and a generosity of spirit of our showcased scientists, engineers and innovators is genuinely inspiring.
-There is no aspect to science – not even the most hard-core molecular biology – that would daunt me now.
+The passion, desire to communicate and a generosity of spirit from our showcased scientists, engineers and innovators is genuinely inspiring.
+There is no aspect of science – not even the most hard-core molecular biology – that would daunt me now.

 Indeed, I have met the most toxic creature in New Zealand – one teaspoon of this critter (ingested or licked) could kill me – and yet I felt no fear.
 Who knew the grey side-gilled sea slug was kind of cute?